JaySids/JaySids/README.md

 **Lotus** — Automates housing applications with intelligent field mapping and a multilingual chatbot.
 3rd place @ Chinatown Hacks.

-**Axium Vision** — Computer vision for defect detection at 95% accuracy with 10ms inference on NVIDIA Jetson Orin AGX.
+**Axium Robotics** — Computer vision for defect detection at 95% accuracy with 10ms inference on NVIDIA Jetson Orin AGX.

----

-### Tech Stack

-Python, JavaScript, C++, Java, React, FastAPI, Flask, Node.js, Docker, Linux, MongoDB, Git